History of the Gaza Strip: 2008–2009: Gaza War

-On 27 December 2008, Israeli F-16 fighters launched a series of air strikes against targets in Gaza following the breakdown of a temporary truce between Israel and Hamas.
+On 27 December 2008, Israeli F-16 fighters launched a series of air strikes against targets in Gaza, breaking its temporary truce with Hamas, which was attempted to be renewed after Israel earlier violated its ceasefire with Hamas.
 Israel began a ground invasion of the Gaza Strip on 3 January 2009.
 Various sites that Israel claimed were being used as weapons depots were struck from the air : police stations, schools, hospitals, UN warehouses, mosques, various Hamas government buildings and other buildings.

 Israel said that the attack was a response to Hamas rocket attacks on southern Israel, which totaled over 3,000 in 2008, and which intensified during the few weeks preceding the operation.
 Israel advised people near military targets to leave before the attacks.
 Israeli defense sources said that Defense Minister Ehud Barak instructed the IDF to prepare for the operation six months before it began, using long-term planning and intelligence-gathering.